Top 20 Things To Do in Adelaide With Places to Visit

 Walk the Rundle Mall for some serious shopping

-This is the first thing do to when you arrive in the city.
-Take a relaxing walk in the city heart.
-Either window shopping or watching people the Rundle Mall is the place to hang out.
+This is the first thing you do when you arrive in the city.
+Take a relaxing walk in the city’s heart.
+Whether window shopping or watching people, the Rundle Mall is where to hang out.
 This is the heart of Adelaide, where the city vibe takes place.
-Take a stroll through the iconic Adelaide Arcade and stop at Australia’s most famous heritage Haigh’s Chocolate Shop.
-Continue your walk further down the main street for quirky shops, trendy cafes, evening pubs with live music and good restaurants.
-Adelaide is known for shopping.
-If you are looking to buy jewellery and the beautiful Sout Sea Pearls, Adelaide Rundle Mall boasts the best shops in Australia.
+Stroll through the iconic Adelaide Arcade and stop at Australia’s most famous heritage Haigh’s Chocolate Shop.

 Gon on a Cultural Trail of the North Terrace

-The North Terrace is a pleasant walk not far from the city centre that encompasses a cultural precinct and many attractions within a short distance.
-Starting from the eastern side, close to the botanical gardens, walk past the Migration Museum and the South Australian Museum, the South Australian University, the State Library, which is a relaxing place with exhibitions and many reading rooms.
+The North Terrace is a pleasant walk not far from the city centre, encompassing a cultural precinct and many attractions within a short distance.
+From the eastern side, close to the botanical gardens, walk past the Migration Museum, the South Australian Museum, the South Australian University, and the State Library, a relaxing place with exhibitions and many reading rooms.

 Explore the Adelaide Parklands

 There are 29 parks in Adelaide, and they are all different.
 From rose gardens to Japanese gardens to old olive groves and exotic trees.
 All gardens have a bitumen cycle and walk pathway.
 Take the Parklands Trail around the city to view the Botanic Gardens, Adelaide Gaol and Bonython Park, a great place along the river with playgrounds, BBQ facilities and adjacent to the Golf Course.
-The River Torrens Linear Park is the largest hills-to-coast park in Australia, that takes you from Tea Tree Plaza to the north of the city to Henley Beach.
+The River Torrens Linear Park is the largest hills-to-coast park in Australia that takes you from Tea Tree Plaza to Henley Beach, which is north of the city.

 Here are my favourite city walks and bike rides in Adelaide.